JE-DOG/MolApi/README.md

 - Public APIs use explicit Kotlin visibility.
 - Common modules avoid platform-only APIs in `commonMain`.
 - `:molapi-http` depends on `:molapi-core` as API because HTTP public types expose core contracts.
+- Transport integrations (`:molapi-http-ktor` and `:molapi-http-retrofit`) accept a registry from the caller; they do not depend on `:molapi-http-editor`.

 ## License